XTC-02: Mobility

 The XTC-02 employs a 4×4 drivetrain with independent suspension and a front-mounted engine, reaching a top speed of about 95 km/h on paved roads.
 Its 9-forward/1-reverse manual transmission provides a broader usable gear range for both advance and reverse maneuvers.

 Amphibious mobility is enabled by twin rear waterjet-propulsion units working with a bow wave-deflector, while the boat-shaped, beveled front hull improves buoyancy and wave handling.
 This help the vehicle can reach top speed of 12km/h while swimming.
 In obstacle performance, the vehicle can climb 31°, hold a 25° side slope, cross 0.8 m trenches, and negotiate 0.4 m vertical steps, meeting the demands of mixed terrain operations.

 Protection

 The vehicle is fitted with steel armor rated to stop 7.62×54mmR armor-piercing rounds across the hull, with ballistic glass offering comparable protection.
 This implies a protection level roughly comparable to STANAG 4569 Level 3, which means it can provide infantry with basic protection against shrapnel and light infantry weapons.
+The XTC-02 have a flat hull to increase contact with water surfaces for stability during amphibious crossing.

-Access to the vehicle is straightforward with two front doors for the driver and commander, a rear door for quick troop embarkation and disembarkation, and a roof hatch for observation and machine-gun operation.
+Access to the vehicle is straightforward with two front doors for the driver and commander, a rear door for quick troop embarkation and disembarkation, and a roof hatch for observation and machine-gun manual operation (if needed).
 Two additional hatch also place above driver and commander seat.

 As with the XCB-01, it is equipped with an NBC (nuclear, biological, chemical) detection with a air condition system and protection suite, a laser warning receiver (LWR) linked to smoke grenade launchers for screening when targeted, and an automatic fire-suppression system to enhance crew and troop survivability.